spelunky-fyi/overlunky/docs/script-api.md

 # Overlunky Lua API
 - Everything here is still changing, don't be sad if your scripts break next week!
 - This doc doesn't have a lot of examples, that's why we have [examples/](https://github.com/spelunky-fyi/overlunky/tree/main/examples).
-- This doc is for the HEAD version.
-If you're using an exe release from the past, you might find some things here don't work.
+- This doc is up to date for the [WHIP build](https://github.com/spelunky-fyi/overlunky/releases/tag/whip).
+If you're using an official release from the past, you might find some things here don't work.
 - You can find changes to and earlier versions of this doc [here](https://github.com/spelunky-fyi/overlunky/commits/main/docs/script-api.md).
 ## Lua libraries
 The following Lua libraries and their functions are available.
 You can read more about them in the [Lua documentation](https://www.lua.org/manual/5.3/manual.html#6).